-The US has reported its highest one-day COVID-19 death tally: Over 2,800 - Local News 8
+The US has reported its highest one-day Covid-19 death tally: Over 2,800 - Local News 8

 In the US, vaccine candidates from Pfizer and Moderna are awaiting emergency use authorizations, with an FDA panel expected to meet about whether to authorize them on December 10 and December 17, respectively.

-Assuming the vaccines are authorized, their first shipments could happen December 15 and 22, respectively, according to a document from the federal government’s Operation Warp Speed.
-A CDC panel recommended Tuesday that heath care and long-term care workers get inoculated first.
+Assuming the vaccines are authorized, their first shipments could happen December 15 and 22, respectively, according to the federal government’s Operation Warp Speed.
+A CDC panel recommended this week that heath care workers and long-term care residents get inoculated first.

+Pharmacy chain CVS plans to be ready to serve some of those groups as soon as December 15, should the approvals come, company chief medical officer Dr. Troy Brennan said Thursday.

+Though details need to be hammered out with the CDC and individual states, the federal government has contracted with CVS and Walgreens to vaccinate long-term care facility residents and staff if vaccines are approved.

 Correction: An earlier version of this story had a higher death tally for Wednesday, citing data from states that Johns Hopkins University was reporting at the time.
 The total was lowered to 2,804 on Thursday morning after JHU discovered an error with one state’s count for Wednesday.